 In the end, the story I wanted to tell was (in many ways) the story of the flyway itself.
 The story of the multitudes of myriad avian species and the powerful, ineffable force that propels them along this ancient, habitat-rich pathway, “Like an invisible ribbon is pulling them.”

 Eventually, my story, too, unfurled its wings and flew.
-FLYWAY BABIES (more details soon) is a celebration of the beautiful, unique birds with whom we share our planet.
+FOLLOW THE FLYWAY!
+(Barefoot Books) is a celebration of the beautiful, unique birds with whom we share our planet.
 Ultimately, it is also a conservation story.
 You and I and the billions of other terrestrial inhabitants of planet Earth will determine the fate of the flyways, for birds depend not just on celestial skies, but on the soils, sands, trees, reeds, and waterways where they weave their nests and rest their windblown wings.

 Our lives and our landscapes are tangled up with birds.
 We are ever so lucky.